U.S. Stocks Led Higher by Financial Companies

 "Everybody remembers the [year] 2000 slipping of the tech sector," said Jae Yoon, chief investment officer at New York Life Investment Management.
 "But I have no concerns about tech valuations," he said, noting that in terms of price-to-earnings metrics, the sector is trading much closer in line to the S&P 500 than it did at its peak.

+On Wednesday, highflying tech stocks like Apple, Google-parent Alphabet, Amazon.com and Facebook each gained at least 1%.
+Semiconductor company Nvidia rose $5.17, or 3.5%, to $151.75.

+U.S. crude-oil prices rose for a fifth straight session, supporting commodity-linked shares.

-Financial stocks rose 1.6% in the S&P 500, with Bank of America adding 2.8%.
-The bank is expected to get a stress-test result from the Federal Reserve that will let it increase its dividend payout to shareholders.
-Wells Fargo & Co. and J.P.
-Morgan Chase were also up more than 2%.
+Financial stocks rose 1.6% in the S&P 500, with Bank of America adding 61 cents, or 2.6%, to $23.88.
+The bank was expected to get a stress-test result from the Federal Reserve that would let it increase its dividend -- an outcome that was confirmed after the U.S. stock market closed, when all 34 firms tested by the Fed got approval for their capital-return plans.
+Shares of Wells Fargo & Co. and J.P.
+Morgan Chase each rose more than 2%.

-Financial shares have also been supported recently from upticks in bond yields, which should help banks' net-interest margins, a key measure of lending profitability.
+Reports that investors might have overestimated the European Central Bank's readiness to reel in its stimulus program "got [Wednesday's] rally going," said Mike O'Rourke, chief market strategist at JonesTrading Institutional Services.

 Write to Riva Gold at riva.gold@wsj.com